 - Interviews take place in person or via a virtual platform or a phone call.
 Students and alumni are prohibited from recording the conversation.

 - If you are unable to or would prefer not to have an interview, please respond to the alumnus/a as soon as possible to decline the invitation.
 This will give the alumnus/a plenty of time to offer an interview to another applicant.

 - If you have been invited to interview and you have questions or concerns, please contact us at or at (603) 646-6068.

 Tips for a Successful Interview

 - Check your email frequently.
+Be sure to check your junk mail folder, as messages from admissions ambassadors are sometimes routed there.
 Interviewers use the email address you provided in your application to contact you.

 - If you are invited to interview, respond promptly if you will or will not be able to attend.

 - Make a positive first impression.
 Arrive on time.
 Formal attire is not required but dress appropriately.